Bio724/Bio724-Lecture-Notes/lecture-filesystems-terminals-unix/remote-files.md

 ## Moving files to/from your VM

+### Using Cyberduck (or another SFTP client)

+Cyberduck provides a graphical interface for moving files back and forth to/from a remote machine.
+We'll demonstrate how to use Cyberduck in class.

 ### Using the command line

 * `scp` -- secure copy.
 Command line tool to copy files to or from a remote machine via SSH.